k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

-### Editing the config.ini file
+### Editing the config.ini File

-Following are the configuration actions that should be applied in the Fabric **config.ini** configuration file, using the information that was set and acquired at the preparation step.
+The following are configuration actions that should be applied in the Fabric **config.ini** configuration file, using the information that was set and acquired in the preparation step.

-At the `[saml]` section edit these properties:
+Edit these properties in the `[saml]` section:

 - **SP_ENTITYID**, the identity of the Fabric, in URI format, which should be populated at the IDP
 - **SP_ASSERTION_CONSUMER_SERVICE_URL**, the endpoint at Fabric to where the identity provider will redirect with its authentication response.
 Format: `https://<HOSTNAME>:<PORT>/api/authenticate`.
 The host name should be the Fabric load-balancer hostname (DNS name can be used too) .
 This property is also populated at the IDP side.